Holotropic Breathwork

 None

-Developed by Stanislav Grof after LSD research was prohibited — Holotropic Breathwork was designed to access the same depth of non-ordinary states without pharmacological agents.
-Growing relevance in psychedelic-adjacent clinical contexts.
+Developed by Stanislav and Christina Grof in the mid-1970s, after legal LSD research had closed down, as a way to reach comparable depth of non-ordinary state without a substance.
+Christina Grof co-developed the method and is routinely dropped from the attribution.
 Contraindicated in cardiovascular disease, pregnancy, epilepsy, recent surgery, and psychiatric conditions involving psychosis risk.
 Requires trained facilitators and careful screening.
 The Grof Transpersonal Training (GTT) certifies practitioners.
-Strong overlap with transpersonal psychology and integral frameworks.
-Often paired with psychedelic integration work.
+Strong overlap with transpersonal psychology and integral frameworks, and increasingly folded into psychedelic integration work.

 Conditions